How does a Binary MLM Plan Work?

 Binary Spillover preferences

 When a distributor completes the first level of a binary tree by sponsoring two members, then the next members will automatically spill over to the next available level.
-However, the spillover preferences vary from one binary MLM company to another.
+However, the spillover preferences vary from one binary MLM company to another and depends on the customization of the binary compensation plan.

 Types of spill: